ktepe/carndP2/Project2_TrafficSignRecognition_Report_KemalTepe.md

 + stop
 + yield

 The succes rate on the trained model with these images were 80-100%.
 For this limited set, 80% was quite good, the possible causes for error are skewed images, loss of information during the scaling and cropping.
+The success of the model in the test set provided in the original data set is around 95-92%.
+However the success rate of the newly acquired images were 80-100%.

 In the last run the model achieved 100% accuracy.